kackey0-1/ml_handson/3_solutions_by_gcp.md

   - SSML gives you the ability to indicate how you want to format the audit, pauses, how to read acronyms

 Polly is AWS service.

+## When Your model is complex, and you work with huge datasets with complex matrix computations.
+You have a big problem: your training jobs last for weeks.
+You are not going to deliver your project in time.
+Cloud TPU is the best solution for this use case, which requires following requirements.

+- Use TensorFlow
+- Need training for weeks or months
+- Have huge matrix computations
+- Have deals with big datasets and effective batch size

+## When you want to use TPUs instead of CPUs with Vertex AI.
+Since you are not using Docker images or custom containers.

+Use scale-tier to BASIC_TPU is the best solution.
+- Vertex AI lets you perform distributed training and serving with accelerations (GPUs and TPUs)
+- You usually must specify the number and types of machines you need for your need for master and worker VMs.
+But you can also use scale-tiers that are predefined cluster specification.

+Note
+- Set Master-machine-type
+- Set Worker-machine-type
+- Set parameterServerType

+workerType, parameterSererType, evaluatorType, workerCount, parameterServerCount and evaluatorCount for jobs use custom concontainer and for TensorFlow jobs